kiyoshisasano/llm-failure-atlas/README.md

 | Propagation | Downstream failure cascade |
 | Repair | Fix generation (via debugger) |
 | Outcome | System-level effect (`incorrect_output`) |

-PLD provides the behavioral stability framework.
-The Atlas provides the failure taxonomy and causal structure that operates within it.

----

-## Why This Matters

-Failures are not independent.

-A single root cause (`premature_model_commitment`) can cascade through cache misuse, retrieval degradation, and tool loops — producing an `incorrect_output` that appears to be a simple hallucination.

-The Atlas makes the **full causal chain** visible, so that fixes target the root — not the symptom.

 ---